Contact us

 What is Physical Addiction?

-Physical addictions to substances, also known as drug addiction or Substance Use Disorder and dependence, involves the compulsive use of substances such as alcohol, nicotine, or drugs.
+Physical addictions to substances, also known as drug addiction or Substance Use Disorder and dependence.
 The body develops a chemical dependency on these substances, often leading to significant physical and psychological harm.

 The causes of physical addiction are genetic predisposition, environmental factors, peer pressure, emotional stress, and co-occurring mental health disorders.
 Substances that are addictive cause the brain to release high levels of chemicals like dopamine and serotonin, which create a temporarily pleasurable experience.
-Over time, the brain may require the substance to just feel normal.
+Over time, the brain requires the substance to just feel normal.

-Treatment for physical drug addiction involves a combination of medical detoxification, counseling, medication, and support groups.
-The detox process helps the body cleanse itself of the substance under medical supervision to manage withdrawal symptoms effectively.
 Behavioral therapies like cognitive-behavioral therapy (CBT) and motivational interviewing (MI) are used to help modify the patient’s thinking and behaviors related to substance use.
-Medications can also play a crucial role in treating withdrawal symptoms and preventing relapse.
-Support groups provide a community of individuals facing similar challenges, offering an ongoing support network.
+Medications also play an important role in treating withdrawal symptoms and preventing relapse.

 What are the Types of Physical Addictions?